 This is a pertinent question that many middle-easterners have pondered.
 Which of the many of the earliest peoples and civilizations are modern middle-eastern populations descendents of?
 It is question difficult to answer, due to the highly dynamic nature of the area, lack of detailed documentation and the intense population movements.
 Factors that have made the task of identifying these exceedingly difficult, unlike more peripheral and historically isolated regions in the world.
 However, I believe that the recent discoveries within archaeo-genetics and sequencing of members of prehistoric groups in the region has been immensely helpful in giving us profound insights into this issue.

-The pre-iranian populations that had already settled in the zagros since the Chalocolithic(5000 B.C and onward), and the later oncomers, the Central-Asian Indo-Iranian immigrants who arrived during the bronze age from the steppes of central-asia.
-The former was important for the foundation of the civilizations and cultures, such as elamites, kassites, manneans, gutians.
+The pre-iranian populations that had already settled in the zagros since the Chalocolithic(5000 B.C and onward), and the later oncomers, the Central-Asian Indo-Iranian immigrants who arrived during the bronze age from the steppes of Central-Asia.
+The former was important for the foundation of the civilizations and cultures, such as Elamites, Kassites, Manneans, Gutians.
 They in overall share a similar material culture, and their ancestral contribution is formative for the overall genetic character of the modern west-iranians, while latter had a profound cultural and linguistic impact.
 Many people within the Iranosphere, for sentimental, nationalist or romantic folk reasons, like to empathize Indo-Iranian heritage.
 Emerging genetic evidence however seems to suggest that while their genetic impact in the Iranian plateau was significant and widespread, it was relatively small.
-In-comparison to the east-Iranian speaking populations( Such as the Pashtoons of Afghanistan, Pamiri speakers of the Pamir valley) in South-Central Asia, who seem to have received significantly more admixture from the Indo-Iranian speaking steppe groups, based on existing genetic models.
+In-comparison to the east-Iranian speaking populations( Such as the Pashtoons of Afghanistan, the Pamiri speakers of the Pamir valley) in South-Central Asia, who seem to have received significantly more admixture from the Indo-Iranian speaking steppe groups, based on existing genetic models.
 This is largely due to their ancestors closer proximity to the Indo-Iranian homeland.
-The Indo-Iranians, seem to have played a role, much like the later Turkic immigrations, as the cultural and lingustic patrons of the regions they conquered and settled, with a limited minor genetic contribution.
+The Indo-Iranians, seem to have played a role, much like the later medieval Turkic immigrations, as the cultural and lingustic patrons of the regions they conquered and settled, with a limited minor genetic contribution.
 This is consistent with the elite dominance theory.
 That is: a small conquering elite, ruling a larger subjugated populace.
-Regardless, their impact was significant enough to alter the genetic affinities of pre-iranian zagros populations, to the point that modern west-iranics do not genetically cluster with pre-iranian zagros populations.
+Regardless, their impact was significant enough to alter the genetic affinities of pre-iranian zagros populations, to the point that modern west-Iranics do not genetically cluster with pre-Iranian Zagros populations.
 I will demonstrate this later in the post.

 As one can observe by looking at the PCA plot.
-The indicated modern West-Iranian groups are substantially genetically shifted towards steppe groups compared to the Iranian chalocolithics.
-Which is the main reason for why they cluster with Transcaucasians(who also have significant European like ancestry, via different waves into the caucasus) rather than chalocolithic era iranians.
+The indicated modern West-Iranian groups are substantially genetically shifted towards steppe groups compared to the Iranian Chalcolithic.
+Which is the primary reason for why they cluster with Transcaucasians(who also have significant European like ancestry, via different waves into the caucasus) rather than Chalcolithic era Iranians.

 So this naturally leads to the question.
-How much Indo-Iranian ancestry exists in modern day west-iranian groups?
-David from eurogenes made a qpAdm model estimate with samples from various iranian groups available which is useful in giving us weighted insight:
+How much Indo-Iranian ancestry exists in modern day West-iranian groups?
+David from eurogenes made a qpAdm model estimate with samples from various iranian groups available which is useful in giving us a weighted insight:

 Iran_Chalcolithic 0.136 ± 0.121